 What is an Italian Beef?

-How to make an Italian Beef
+How to make an authentic Italian Beef Sandwich

 There are as many answers to this question as there are Italian Beef shops in Chicago, and most of them are probably right.

-- Buy good beef.
 The better the beef the better the end result.

-- Cook to temp and not to time.
-See
+Cook to temp and not to time.

-rantrecommendations on that below.
+rant recommendations on that below.

 Is this recipe just like Al’s or Portillo’s?

-The Italian beef recipe you see here is a classic that is based on the famous Al’s beef and the equally famous Portillos sandwiches.
+The Italian beef recipe you see here is a classic that is based on the famous Al’s beef and the equally famous Portillo’s sandwiches.
 Having tried the former, I can say that it is a relatively close approximation.

-The key to a good Italian beef is how tender it is.
+The key to good Italian beef is how tender it is.
 Since Italian Beef sandwiches are cooked to a perfect Medium-rare before being sliced, and then spend a good amount of time soaking in their own juices to further tenderize the meats, you don’t have to spring for a rib roast or a tenderloin just to have super tender meat.
 A sirloin roast works really well, or even a round roast would be great.

 My favorite of all of the Italian Seasoning mixes that I’ve tried is the Spiceology Italian Seasoning.
 You can click below to check it out and get some sent to you, or you can use your favorite Italian seasoning blend or make your own.

-How long should you cook an Italian Beef roast?
+How long should you cook an Italian Beef Roast?

 Once the roast is cooked, it is cooled completely before being thinly sliced.
 If you don’t have a meat slicer, this cooling process is even more important.
 You could even stick it in the freezer and partially freeze it to get thinner slices.
 That’s a personal preference though, so do whatever you’d like.